 Rev. Katey Zeh, Chief Executive Officer

 Rev. Katey Zeh joined the RCRC family as a twenty-something seminarian trained in our spiritual youth activism program.
-In 2015 she was the youngest board chair ever elected to lead RCRC, and now as interim CEO, Rev. Katey guides the organization with a spirit of collaboration, an open heart, and a commitment to growth.
-A journal keeper since the age of nine, she has written about faith and gender justice for national outlets like Sojourners and Religion Dispatches, and she is the author of Women Rise Up: Ancient Stories of Resistance for Today’s Revolution.
+In 2015 she was the youngest board chair ever elected to lead RCRC, and now as CEO, Rev. Katey guides the organization with a spirit of collaboration, an open heart, and a commitment to growth.
+She currently serves on the Clergy Advocacy Board of Planned Parenthood Federation of America.
+A journal keeper since the age of nine, she has written about faith and gender justice for national outlets like the Washington Post and Religion Dispatches, and she is the author of two books, A Complicated Choice: Making Space for Grief and Healing in the Pro-Choice Movement and Women Rise Up: Ancient Stories of Resistance for Today’s Revolution.
 Rev. Katey is an ordained Baptist minister and the co-host of the monthly podcast Kindreds, a show about faith, feminism, and friendship.
-Most mornings before dawn you can find her at the gym where she teaches group fitness classes.

 Rev. Dr. Cari Jackson, Director of Spiritual Care and Activism